Empowerment by Empathy

 True service is not done from a position of weakness, since it takes a person with power to empower.

-CNBC reported in November 2019 that the US has nearly 1 million open IT jobs.
-The takeaway for fast-growing SMBs on the edge of technology is that we can’t count on being able to hire qualified people; we have to develop them.
+The Bureau of Labor Statistics reported that on the last business day of April 2023, “the number of job openings edged up to 10.1 million.”
+The takeaway for fast-growing SMBs is that we can’t count on being able to hire qualified people; we have to develop them.

 At its essence, bringing out the potential in people is a service to them.
 Paradoxically, the aim of serving is to get people to the point that they don’t need you.
-That’s when they begin to feel their value to the organization.
-With the mindset that your role is to serve the people working for you, you empower them.
+That’s when they begin to feel their value within the organization.
+When you have the mindset that your role is to serve the people working for you, you empower them.

 It sounds strange, but there should be a person at the top level involved with trainees.
-Not, perhaps, as their principal mentor, but involved enough to observe their tendencies during a variety of interactions and tasks.
+Not, perhaps, as their principal mentor, but involved enough to observe their tendencies during a variety of interactions and as they carry out various tasks.
 That way, the top person can mentor their mentor with insight.
 This takes a visionary, one who can identify innate characteristics because they can’t help but notice patterns of behavior, both positive and negative.
-In the tech arena, that’s going to be the CTO, who in an SMB is probably the chief developer as well, if not the owner.

 But what if your strong suit is not picking up on what makes people tick?

 The real question here is, how can you recognize potential?
-Who has what it takes to grow into a developer, a systems admin, an SEO specialist, a QA person, and so on—all the needs of the company that you can see coming down the line?
+For example, in the tech arena, the CTO or chief developer should be looking for who has what it takes to grow into a developer, a systems admin, an SEO specialist, a QA person, and so on—all the needs of the company that you can see coming down the line.

 Did you catch that?
 Empathy is a learned skill.
 If you weren’t taught it somewhere along the line, you can start now.

-Andrew Sobel points out that research has shown that empathy is partly innate and partly learned.
-He suggests eight ways to strengthen your empathy:
+Research has shown that empathy is partly innate and partly learned.
+Psychologists suggest many ways to strengthen your empathy.
+Here are eight of them:

 - Challenge yourself.
-Undertake challenging experiences which push you outside your comfort zone… Doing things like this will humble you, and humility is a key enabler of empathy.
+Undertake challenging experiences that push you outside your comfort zone… Doing things like this will humble you, and humility is a key enabler of empathy.

 - Get out of your usual environment.
 Travel, especially to new places and cultures.
 It gives you a better appreciation for others.